rgolubtsov/dnsresolvd-multilang/src/erlang/README.md

 ## Building

-This daemon implementation is known to be built and run successfully on OpenBSD, Ubuntu Server, ~~and Arch Linux~~ operating systems.
+This daemon implementation might be built and run successfully on OpenBSD, Ubuntu Server, ~~and Arch Linux~~ operating systems.
 So let's describe each build process sequentially.

 ### Building under OpenBSD/amd64 6.3